Results.

 Reported

-Administrator's misapplication of estate held to be good and sufficient cause to revoke appointment and permit suit.
+Misapplication of estate assets establishes good and sufficient cause to revoke an administrator's appointment under the Magistrates' Courts Act.

 29 November 1986